 How to pump and make a breastmilk stash

-Whether it is to go back to (paid) work because you will be away from your baby for a few days or for other reasons, you may need to pump and create a milk stash or milk reserve, so you can leave breastmilk for your baby while you are away.
+Whether you are returning to (paid) work, you will be away from your baby for a few days, or for other reasons, you may need to pump and create a breastmilk stash or reserve so you can leave breastmilk for your baby while you are away.

-There are many questions that you might have, so here are our step-by-step tips on how to begin.
+You might have many questions, so here are our step-by-step tips on how to start.

 When should I start?

-Ideally, you should start between one month and 2 weeks before the scheduled date, when you will need your breastmilk reserves.
+Ideally, you should start between one month and 2 weeks before the scheduled date, which is when you will need your breastmilk reserves.
 This will depend on the amount of milk you have calculated that you will need to leave.
-You will also have to get familiar with your breast pump, check that the cup size you are going to use is the right one for you and try to see if you have any difficulties when expressing or if you are able to pump breastmilk easily.
+You will also have to get familiar with your breast pump, check that the cup or funnel size you are going to use is the right one for you, and try to see if you have any difficulties when expressing or if you are able to pump breastmilk easily.

 Will it be difficult for me?